Paul Lowe CChem, FRSC. C.WEM, FCIWEM. MCMI.

 Mr John Beales ACIB [Treasurer]

 John is newly retired after a career of 40 years in Banking, the last 10 of which were as a Senior Corporate Manager in the West Midlands.
 Active in retirement, John is a community school governor at Bempton Primary School.
 Also he is Chairman of his village community hall, having helped organise the successful application for a lottery grant to build the centre.
-John is Vice Chairman of Bridlington Rotary Club.
 Music has always been a relaxation, and for the past couple of years John has been performing live, singing the songs of yesteryear in the guitar and vocal duo, “Midlife Crisis”.

 Mark Granton MBA, BA[Hons], MCMI.

 Mark has enjoyed a wide variety of music, performing art and theatre from an early age.
 Performing at school as Carrots in “Dr. Barnardo’s” was the start of his love of the performing arts and as a result encourages everyone to follow their passion of the performing arts.
 Though his son and daughter have pursued a career in the performing arts, Mark became self-employed working in the construction industry.
 Following his study for a BA (Hons) in Business Management and IT, he decided to extend his knowledge of Business Administration and has been awarded an MBA at the University of Hull.
 With studying over he now intends to pursue his love of music by collecting and listening to different music from around the world.
 Mark is married to Julie a local primary schools teacher with responsibilities for developing music throughout the school. aMark is involved with a wide variety of event management projects that embrace the local community including youth groups, cinema, arts festival, music festivals, carol services, international students, African Destiny Choir and model railways.
 He is ECCCMF sound engineer and leads our team setting up venues for live performances.